 Ph.D.
 Summer Collaborative Research Fellowship: The Stanford Impact Labs Collaborative Research Fellowship is an experiential training program that offers outstanding doctoral students the opportunity to actively engage in problem-focused research with close advising and mentorship from faculty and staff across a variety of affiliated impact labs.
 Meet our 2020 summer fellows.

 Creating a Culture of Public Impact

 In addition to our impact lab investments and innovations in training and education, we are working to create a culture of public impact at Stanford.
 We launched a Scholars in Service program for faculty to pursue in-depth, hands-on learning with public service organizations to generate new research insights and promising approaches to complex social issues.
-We helped establish 15 public impact professorships.
+We helped establish the model for public impact professorships, and the university is committed to endowing 15 positions across the university.
 And we continue to cultivate, encourage, and fund external service and leadership experiences for Stanford faculty and students.
 We hope to learn from and inspire other university-based efforts to increase public research, service, leadership and impact.

 Blog: News & Insights